FIWARE/tutorials.NGSI-v2/docs/historic-context-flume.md

 Therefore rather than overloading the context broker with the job of historical context data persistence, this role has been separated out into a separate, highly configurable component - **Cygnus**.

-As you would expect, **Cygnus**, as part of an Open Source platform, is technology agnostic regarding the database to be used for data persistence.
+As you would expect, **Cygnus**, as part of an Open Source platform, is technology-agnostic regarding the database to be used for data persistence.
 The database you choose to use will depend upon your own business needs.

-However there is a cost to offering this flexibility - each part of the system must be separately configured and notifications must be set up to only pass the minimal data required as necessary.
+However, there is a cost to offering this flexibility - each part of the system must be separately configured and notifications must be set up to only pass the minimal data required as necessary.

 <h4>Device Monitor</h4>